BinaryIgor/blog/posts/sqlite-db-simple-in-process-reliable-fast.md

 ## Final thoughts

-As we have seen, SQLite is a simple, resilient and surprisingly performant database.
+As we have seen, SQLite is a simple, reliable and surprisingly performant database.
 It has its own quirks and limitations, but if we account for them by making a few adjustments, we get:
 * **The simplest, single file database** - ideal for a single virtual machine system
 * **Zero configuration and setup database** - there is nothing to monitor and check, since it is just an in-process library